Great

 Bindlestiff Family Cirkus: I saw these New Yorkers at the alternative

-Kilby Court venue in Salt Lake where they were performing after a visit to Burning
+Kilby Court venue in Salt Lake where they were performing after a

-and Keith (Kinko the Clown) Nelson was raised on Coney Island.
-They are down to
+with Keith (Kinko the Clown) Nelson, who was raised on Coney Island.

-earth, friendly people who do the damndest things onstage.
-Timeless variety arts
+They are down to earth, friendly people who do the damndest things

-live on due to their energetic work.
-Hovey Burgess sits on their board, and their
+!
+Hovey Burgess sits on their board, and their WEBSITE

-WEBSITE says more than I ever could. |
+says more than I ever could. |

 |